 “I was in prison and you came to Me” (Matthew 25:36).
 Those words of Jesus, describing what to expect at the Judgment, should cause every Christian to consider those who are prisoners.
 While the world may be content to “lock them up and throw away the key”, such should never be our attitude.

-Since 2008 Marshall Danby has worked to make available to prisoners courses published by NewLife Behavior Ministries, an effort of the Kings Crossing Church of Christ in Corpus Christi, Texas.
-15-week courses on “Christians Against Substance Abuse” and “Managing My Anger” have been taught at both sites.
+Since 2008 Marshall Danby, Central’s first deacon over Prison Ministry has worked to make available courses published by NewLife Behavior Ministries, an effort of the Kings Crossing Church of Christ in Corpus Christi, Texas.
+15-week courses on “Christians Against Substance Abuse”, “Managing My Anger”, and “Attitudes & Behaviors” have been taught at both the main compound and the annex.
+In January of 2024 a fourth course, “A Sense Of Self”, was added to the rotation of courses offered.
 Those who complete the requirements participate in a graduation and are awarded a certificate.
-A third course, “Attitudes and Behaviors”, has been proposed for the Carter County Annex in early 2017.

 The word of God is the foundation of each of these courses, and it is exciting to see the enthusiasm most have for learning and implementing Biblical principles.
-Some have surrendered their lives to Christ in baptism as a result of their studies.
+Many have surrendered their lives to Christ in baptism as a result of their studies.

-This outreach could use more help, both inside and outside the prisons’ walls.
+This outreach could use more help, both inside and outside the prison’s walls.
 If you’d like to know how you can help, speak with Marshall.

 If you are interested in helping by sending cards or letters to those incarcerated, please click here for more information.